 Photographing Evening Grosbeaks

 A few mornings ago, I was in the kitchen making applesauce.
 After I had quartered and sliced the necessary apples, I walked their cores and scraps outside.
 We always throw our fruit and vegetable scraps, eggshells, and coffee grounds out into the garden.
-During this time of year, most of this stuff that we throw […]
+During this time of year, most of the stuff that we throw […]

 There is Nothing Like a Good Hike to Clear the Head